Play Old PC Games // Prince of Persia – The Sands of Time

 1) Run the game as Administrator each time you want to play (right click and choose “Run as administrator” on the game’s icon).

 2) Change the permissions on the “Prince of Persia The Sands of Time” folder so that your user account has full access.
-(A tutorial on how to do this is coming soon).
+(A tutorial on how to do this can be found here).

 Tweaking visual options

 On most modern systems you can run Sands of Time with all the graphical settings on maximum.
 There is one setting you may need to change however.
 If you find that all you can see is a smoke filled screen, with some silhouettes running in the background, then Under “Effects” on the graphics options menu, turn Fog to Off.
-Various sources around the internet suggested that the fog could be fixed by editing the games “Hardware.ini” file.
-This file can be found in the root of the “Prince of Persia The Sands of Time” installation folder.
-However we were unable to fix the fog issues by editing this file and the only way to get the game working was to turn off fog entirely.
 The picture below shows the setting you may need to change.

 You should also use the sliding control at the top to change the games screen resolution to match your monitor.
 Note that Sands of Time doesn’t support widescreen resolutions by default.
 We will show you how to enable those later in the article.